 - Building the Percussion Ensemble: You don't need a drum for each student.
 West African percussion ensembles always have bells, shakers, singers, hand clappers, and so forth.
 Stretch your budget by making use of our African classroom percussion instruments.
 A proper West African djembe ensemble consists of a set of dunun, 2 to 8+ djembes, 3 to 6 bells, 1 to 3 shekeres, a chromatic instrument such as a balaphone or kalimba, and singers and dancers.

-- Discount Classroom Drum Packages: We have developed 3 package specials specifically designed to equip teachers and youth workers with the instruments they need to have a successful world percussion program.
-Please click the following links to learn more!
+- Discount Classroom Drum Packages: We have developed some package specials specifically designed to equip teachers and youth workers with the instruments they need to have a successful world percussion program.
+Please click the link to learn more!

 Leading the Group

 - You Can Do This!
 Many teachers want to incorporate African drumming into their curriculum or cultural units, but feel intimidated by not being a "drummer" or not having any facilitation experience.
 Our answer to this is, you don't have to be an expert djembe technician to give students the opportunity to discover the joys of African percussion.
 Take advantage of the resources professional drum circle facilitators have created for use by teachers and music therapists.

 - Helpful Resources: To help you developing some basic djembe technique, we have some free tutorials available on our website, and encourage you to take advantage of local classes if they're available in your area, and to search the web for instructional videos.
 There are many books and DVDs available to teach you how to facilitate drum circles.
 Contact us for a recommended list!